Contributing#

 Setup#

-Our documentation uses PyData Sphinx Theme.
+Our documentation uses the PyData Sphinx Theme.

 To build the docs: